JetBrains/teamcity-documentation/topics/powershell.md

 <td>

-Specify parameters to be passed to `powershell.exe`.
+Specify parameters to be passed to the PowerShell executable.

 </td></tr></table>

 ## Docker Settings
 {product="tc"}

-To enable support for Docker in PowerShell steps, run the TeamCity server with the `-Dteamcity.docker.runners=jetbrains_powershell` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

 In this section, you can specify the Docker image which will be [used to run the build step](docker-wrapper.md).